Call now in confidence immediate help & advice 24/7

 Some people will enter rehab in Cumbria and be given a dual diagnosis by a member of staff.
 If this occurs, it will most likely happen during the admissions process.
 This is where you’ll participate in one or two psychiatric assessments.

 It might all sound a little intimidating, but it really isn’t.
-The assessments will be explained soon, but they’re really just to establish how serious your addiction is and what treatments you need.
+The assessments will be explained soon, but they’re really just to establish how serious your addiction is and what treatments you need at rehab.

-They also allow the member of staff to find out if you might also have a mental health problem.
+They also allow the member of staff at rehab to find out if you might also have a mental health problem.

 If you do, then the mental health disorder existing along with addiction is called a dual diagnosis.
 It means you have two conditions for the staff to address.

-In general, a vast majority of people who have addictions usually have other mental health issues too.
+In general, a vast majority of people who have addictions and enter rehab usually have other mental health issues too.

 This is because people who have ongoing symptoms linked to depression, trauma, or personality disorder, for instance, might turn to alcohol and drugs as coping mechanisms for these symptoms.

-The most commonly diagnosed mental health disorders in relation to substance use disorder are:
+The most commonly diagnosed mental health disorders at rehab in relation to substance use disorder are:

 You can reach out to a number of helplines for mental health support, including Mind UK, YoungMinds, Rethink Mental Illness, Samaritans and Papyrus,